-Unlike compassion fatigue, which can present itself at unexpected times after helping others through traumatic experiences, symptoms of burnout manifest as a physical and emotional reaction to prolonged, unmanaged workplace stress.
+Unlike compassion fatigue, which can present itself at unexpected times after helping others through traumatic experiences, symptoms of A physical and emotion reaction to prolonged, unmanaged workplace stress. manifest as a physical and emotional reaction to prolonged, unmanaged workplace stress.
 If compassion fatigue primarily affects a sanctuary worker’s ability to experience empathy towards others, burnout impacts their ability to function as a team member entirely.
 Once someone is recognized as potentially heading towards burnout, there are likely a number of unaddressed concerning trends in their life that must be counteracted in order to help steer them onto a healing path.
 Unfortunately, when someone is suffering from burnout, recovery can take significantly longer than those suffering from compassion fatigue.

 What Contributes To Burnout At Animal Sanctuaries?

 Burnout is common in nonprofit environments due to a challenging combination of scarce resources, both financially and in terms of human power and attention, and fewer regular opportunities for de-stressing downtime.
 In other career fields, it can be easier for workers to pace themselves and avoid accumulating dangerous levels of stress.
 Running an animal sanctuary and caring for residents seven days a week means that there always has to be someone doing the work, and someone supporting the caregivers, and someone supporting volunteers, and so on.
 For many sanctuary employees, the compounded stress of long hours, making due with fewer resources, and a potential reluctance to take care of one’s self at the “expense” of the mission are a common recipe for burnout at animal sanctuaries.